Our People

 Jamie McDonald is originally from Oregon, she moved to Idaho to attend University and never left.
 She feels lucky be going on 14 years with Full Circle Health.
 Outside of work you can find her chasing around her two growing boys that like to camp, hike, bike, and ski, keeping her very busy.
 She also loves tending to her garden and reading a good book.

-Kaye Nelson
+Kaye Nelson (she/her)

 External Education Coordinator